ahmedhaithamamer/Voice-Spectrum-Analyzer/README.md

 ### Adjusting Parameters

+.
 Sampling Rate: Modify fs in spectrum_analyzer.py to change the sample rate.

+.
 FFT Window Size: Adjust N to change the FFT resolution.

-Microphone Input Device: Select an audio input device by modifying the device parameter.